-- A. Development proposals in areas within the Green Belt (as shown on Figure 3 or in the latest Local Plan) will not be supported unless: - it relates to necessary utilities infrastructure and where no reasonable alternative location is available; or - ii. it relates to uses that are appropriate in the Green Belt; and - iii. it aligns with the aims of the Watling Chase Community Forest. - B. Where appropriate, major development proposals within the neighbourhood area should demonstrate that all of the following criteria have been satisfied: - i. they are consistent with the objectives for this neighbourhood plan; and - ii. a Framework Masterplan is prepared, with early engagement with the local community; and - iii. they have considered the context of the overall development on the neighbourhood area and can demonstrate that they have not been considered in isolation; and - iv. they have positively considered the existing main settlements (Borehamwood, Elstree and Elstree Village) and the smaller hamlet (Well End) with respect to their character, heritage, environment and landscape settings; and - v. proposals incorporating community facilities, services and amenities should demonstrate how access to those facilities (notably by foot and bike) for residents from the wider neighbourhood area will be enhanced in line with the '20-minute neighbourhood' concept set out in Policy EB17; and - vi. proposals are landscape-led and a sensitive approach has been adopted in the transition between built development and the countryside setting of new and existing settlements.
-Corridors of green space should be created, integrated and, where possible, expanded in accordance with Policy EB11: Green and blue infrastructure and delivering biodiversity net gain; and - vii. the visual and physical separation of settlements (both within the neighbourhood area and beyond, notably north London) is maintained; and - viii. an integrated approach should be adopted to promote sustainable development, which considers: - a) the phased delivery (linked to rate of development) of necessary social and physical infrastructure to meet the comprehensive infrastructure needs of the area. - b) retention of the countryside character of the landscape setting of the parish and an integrated network of green spaces.
+- A. Development proposals in areas within the Green Belt (as shown on Figure 3 or in the latest adopted Local Plan) will not be supported unless: - i.
+It relates to a site allocated in the Hertsmere Local Plan; or - ii. it relates to necessary utilities infrastructure and where no reasonable alternative location is available; or - iii. it relates to uses that are appropriate in the Green Belt; and - iv. it aligns with the aims of the Watling Chase Community Forest; and - v. it conforms to the requirements of national policy in relation to Green Belt/ grey belt locations. - B. Major development and strategic allocation proposals within the neighbourhood area should demonstrate that all of the following criteria have been satisfied: - i. they are consistent with the objectives for this neighbourhood plan; and - ii. a Framework Masterplan is prepared, with early engagement with the local community; and - iii. they have considered the context of the overall development on the neighbourhood area and can demonstrate that they have not been considered in isolation; and

-- c) protection and enhancement of areas of ecological, wildlife and landscape value. - d) protection and, where possible, enhancement of heritage assets. - e) the proactive engagement of local communities. - C. In determining development proposals, substantial weight will be given to the value of using suitable brownfield land within the neighbourhood area for either homes, employment uses or other identified needs, or to support appropriate opportunities to remediate despoiled, degraded, derelict, contaminated or unstable land. - D. Development proposals for back-land sites, including residential garden land within the built core, should respond positively to the character and appearance of the local area.
+- iv. they have positively considered the existing main settlements (Borehamwood, Elstree and Elstree Village) and the smaller hamlet (Well End) with respect to their character, heritage, environment and landscape settings; and - v. proposals incorporating community facilities, services and amenities should demonstrate how access to those facilities (notably by foot and bike) for residents from the wider neighbourhood area will be enhanced in line with the '20-minute neighbourhood' concept set out in Policy EB17; and - vi. proposals are landscape-led and a sensitive approach has been adopted in the transition between built development and the countryside setting of new and existing settlements.
+Corridors of green space should be created, integrated and, where possible, expanded in accordance with Policy EB11: Green and blue infrastructure and delivering biodiversity net gain; and - vii. the visual and physical separation of settlements (both within the neighbourhood area and beyond, notably north London) is maintained; and - viii. if in the Green Belt, proposals must deliver appropriate compensatory improvement to the environmental quality and accessibility of the remaining Green Belt, proportionate to the development.
+This should be prioritised in areas with low access to green space and/or low environmental quality; and - ix. an integrated approach should be adopted to promote sustainable development, which considers: - a) the phased delivery (linked to rate of development) of necessary social and physical infrastructure to meet the comprehensive infrastructure needs of the area. - b) retention of the countryside character of the landscape setting of the parish and an integrated network of green spaces. - c) protection and enhancement of areas of ecological, wildlife and landscape value. - d) protection and, where possible, enhancement of heritage assets. - e) the proactive engagement of local communities. - C. In determining development proposals, substantial weight will be given to the value of using suitable brownfield land within the neighbourhood area for either homes, employment uses or other identified needs, or to support appropriate opportunities to remediate despoiled, degraded, derelict, contaminated or unstable land. - D. Development proposals for back-land sites, including residential garden land within the built core, should respond positively to the character and appearance of the local area.
 Proposals which would create unacceptable harm to the character and appearance of the immediate locality will not be supported.

-Conformity reference: EBNP Objective: all; HBC Core Strategy: SP1, CS1, CS2, CS13; Elstree Way Area Action Plan; NPPF: 8, 28, 29, 39, 60, 70, 84, 97e, 108, 124, 125, 132, 152-155, 158, 180
+Conformity reference: EBNP Objective: all; HBC Core Strategy (2013): SP1, CS1, CS2, CS13, CS23, CS24; Elstree Way Area Action Plan; SADMP (2016): SADM1-3, SADM22, SADM23, SADM26, SADM28; NPPF (2024): 8, 23, 61, 67, 68, 71, 77, 96, 124, 125, 129, 130, 142, 145, 147, 153-160, 187, 203